UCR-CISL/UCR-CISL.github.io/index.md

 title: Home
 ---

+{% include lab_title.html %}
-Welcome to Collaborative Intelligence Systems Lab at the University of California, Riverside.
+Welcome to [Collaborative Intelligence Systems Lab](https://cisl.ucr.edu/) (CISL) at the [University of California, Riverside](https://www.ucr.edu/)!

+Our lab invents collaborative intelligence in the networked cyber-physical systems.
+We build and deploy end-to-end cooperative autonomy that can achieve novel collective capabilities not previously demonstrated.
+Our enthusiasm lies in tackling real-world problems across various domains ranging from autonomous vehicles, drones, home robots, AR/VR/XR devices, to generic edge ML systems, intelligent infrastructure.
+Our interdisciplinary innovation addresses the system challenges in networking, vision, robotics, machine learning, and edge computing.

 *We are always looking for motivated talents to [join us](joinus).*